 - Plug your dishwasher into a grounded wall socket.
-Avoid using extension cords as a permanent solution to power the dishwasher.
-Make sure the outlet can handle the electric load required by your dishwasher.
+Avoid using extension cords as a permanent solution to power any appliance.
+Make sure the outlet can handle the electric load required by your unit.

 - Inspect the power cord regularly.
 Repair or replace frayed power cords.
 Avoid running electric cords under carpeting, where they can be easily damaged.

 - Install a working smoke alarm in the room where you keep the dishwasher.
-If you keep it in the kitchen, install a smoke alarm designed for kitchens which is not triggered by normal cooking.
+If you keep it in the kitchen, install a smoke alarm designed for kitchens that are not triggered by normal cooking.

 - Keep a fire extinguisher on every level of your home and one in the kitchen.